-The Active Gamecocks program is now in its third year and has an ever-increasing number of elementary schools participating.
-In the fall session, the program had over approximately 40 schools and more than 2,500 students participate.
-The winter session is already panning out to be bigger and better than the fall.
+The Active Gamecocks program has had an ever-increasing number of elementary schools participating.
+During the spring session, the program had approximately 62 schools and more than 4,000 students participate.
+The fall session is already panning out to be bigger and better than the fall.

 Upcoming Active Gamecock events:Men's Soccer vs. UNC Greensboro, September 23, 2014 at 7 PM

 Women's Soccer vs. LSU, October 5, 2014 at 1 PM

 Volleyball vs. Alabama, November 9, 2014 at 4 PM

 If you are interested in finding out more about the Active Gamecocks program, please contact Lauryn Dugan by email at firstname.lastname@example.org or 803.576.9189, or use the forms above to register.
 Go Gamecocks!